 Here are some of what I believe as not so good decisions in life:

 1. People not leaving the job they hate, because they need money to pay the bills.
 Good for them, but not so good for me.
 I once worked in a job I hate.
 I know how it damn feels.
 Like everyone else, I thought I don’t have a choice.
 I was wrong.

 2. People accept a job offer because of the pay.
 Unless you’re in a life or death situation, your reasons to accept your job must be aligned with your goals and passions.
 If it’s only for the compensation, that’s a not so good decision.
 Know your why.

 3. People trying to earn more and more money by any means.
 They have their reasons.
 I respect.
 But sometimes, they already have more, yet still wanting more.
 Not so good.
 Don’t chase money.

 4. People on a mission to find the most secure and stable job so they can provide for their families.
 That’s great.
 I admire the diligence.
 But that kind of mission is again, not so good.
 It’s pointless chasing the most secure and stable job.
 Life is unpredictable.

 5. People leave their loved ones to work abroad.
 I get it.
 I have friends who work abroad.
 I know their reasons — to better their lives and their families.
 Nothing’s wrong with that.
 But again, if it’s not a life-or-death situation, I won’t leave my loved ones.
 I want to be with them.
 They are more important.

 6. People starting a business to become rich.
-I’ve met a few people who want to start a business so they can have financial freedom, do what they want, and become rich.
-No wonder they gave up when the first tsunami of adversities hit them — because they didn’t have a bigger purpose.
+I’ve met a few people who wanted to start a business so they can have financial freedom, do what they want, and become rich.
+They didn’t have a bigger purpose.
 If you want to start a business, focus on providing value.
 Money should be a byproduct of doing great work.

 7. People pursuing a creative career to boost their status.
 I know some musicians who only joined or formed a band so they have something to brag: Hey!
 I have a band.
 Not so good.
 Do it because you love it.